About Our Graduates

 Erin Roberts, 2010, is Assistant Professor of Philosophy and Religion at the University of South Carolina.

-Paul Robertson, 2013, is currently teaching at Colby-Sawyer College in New London, NH.
+Paul Robertson, 2013, is Assistant Professor of Humanities and Multidisciplinary Studies at Colby-Sawyer College, New London, NH.

 Jordan Rosenblaum, 2008, is Associate Professor of Jewish Studies, Comparative Literature and Folklore at the University of Wisconsin-Madison.
 He is the author of Food and Identity in Early Rabbinic Judaism (Cambridge University Press, 2010)